-Is The Model S Still "One Of The Safest Cars In America?"
+Is The Model S Still 'One Of The Safest Cars In America?'
 The IIHS Doesn't Think So...

 Conclusions

-At this point, only Tesla Motors (and perhaps regulators) have the data to determine if the Model S is the 'safest car in America.'
+At this point, only Tesla Motors (and perhaps regulators) has the data to determine if the Model S is the 'safest car in America.'
 That said, we are pretty confident it isn't: The crash test performed by the NHTSA resulted in a rear seat failure (which was subject to a recall), an airbag failed to properly inflate in the Euro NCAP Model S test and the seatbelt (which was previously subject to a recall) allowed the crash test dummy's head to impact the steering wheel in today's IIHS safety test release.
 In addition, the Model S ranked merely mid-pack in the Euro NCAP tests, the P100D had only 'acceptable' roof strength, the 2017 Model S has poorly rated headlights (IIHS) and was the only EV tested without accident avoidance systems.
 Not surprisingly, Tesla has since removed their blog post trumpeting the 'safest car' status and now merely claims the Model S has the "Highest Safety Ranking in America."
-They forgot to mention their Euro NCAP scores and the today's headling that the Model S and BMW i3 "fall short of earning and IIHS Safety Award."
+They forgot to mention their Euro NCAP scores and today's headline that the Model S and BMW i3 "fall short of earning and IIHS Safety Award."

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.